-What is a fixed Rate and it's advantages and disadvantages
+What is a Fixed Rate and it's Advantages and Disadvantages

-A fixed interest rate is an interest rate that remains the same for the term of a loan is fixed in for (e.g. 1 year, 3 years etc.).
-This means that the borrower will pay the same interest rate on the loan for the entire fixed period of the loan, regardless of changes in market interest rates.
+This means that the borrower will pay the same interest rate on the loan for the entire fixed period even if the market rates change.
 This contrasts with adjustable-rate (floating) loans, in which the interest rate can change over time based on changes in market interest rates.

 Advantages of a fixed interest rate: